 Māori oral health

 The early Polynesian ancestors of Māori had problems with tooth decay around the age of 40.
-But from around 1500 AD, Māori began to eat tough foods, including fern root and shellfish.
+But from around 1500 CE, Māori began to eat tough foods, including fern root and shellfish.
 These wore down their teeth, but caused little decay.
 In the 19th century Māori often had better teeth than Pākehā.

 Pākehā dental care